Keir Starmer: Gaza war

 On the Gaza war, Starmer has supported Israel's right to self-defence and has not blocked all arms sales to Israel.
 He has also condemned some of Israel's actions, called for a ceasefire, committed humanitarian aid to Gaza, and supported a two-state solution.

-In October 2023, shortly after the Hamas attack on Israel, Starmer said Israel had the "right to defend" itself and suggested Israel had the right to cut off power and water from the Gaza Strip, but added "everything should be done within international law".
+In October 2023, shortly after the Hamas attack on Israel, when asked what a proportionate response by Israel would be, Starmer stated that Israel had the "right to defend herself" and "Israel has the right to do everything it can" to return the hostages.
+When subsequently asked whether a siege involving the cutting off of food and water was appropriate, he responded, "I think Israel does have that right" adding that "everything should be done within international law but I don't want to step away from the sort of core principles that Israel has a right to defend herself and Hamas bears responsibility for these terrorist acts".
 This sparked significant controversy within his party, and several Labour councillors resigned in protest.
 Starmer then said that he was referring to the right to self-defence, "I was not saying that Israel had the right to cut off water, food, fuel or medicines".

-When he became prime minister, Starmer told Israeli prime minister Benjamin Netanyahu of the "urgent need for a ceasefire, the return of hostages and an immediate increase in the volume of humanitarian aid".
+When he became prime minister, Starmer told Israeli Prime Minister Benjamin Netanyahu of the "urgent need for a ceasefire, the return of hostages and an immediate increase in the volume of humanitarian aid".
 He also assured Netanyahu that the UK would continue its "vital cooperation to deter malign threats" with Israel.

 Under Starmer's premiership, the licences of some British arms sales to Israel were suspended in September 2024 because of a "clear risk" that the weapons could be used to violate international law.
 Foreign Secretary David Lammy announced the UK Government's suspension of 30 of 350 arms export licences to Israel, affecting equipment such as parts for fighter jets, helicopters and drones.
 However, in the last three months of 2024, UK arms licenses to Israel totalled £127.6 million, exceeding the £115 million worth of military equipment sent to Israel in the prior four years, 2020 to 2023.